CANEX Metals (CVE:CANX) Trading Up 25% – Should You Buy?

-CANEX Metals Inc. (CVE:CANX – Get Free Report)’s stock price was up 25% on Monday .
+CANEX Metals Inc. (CVE:CANX – Get Free Report)’s share price shot up 25% during trading on Tuesday .
 The company traded as high as C$0.13 and last traded at C$0.13.
-Approximately 152,001 shares were traded during mid-day trading, a decline of 3% from the average daily volume of 156,259 shares.
+152,001 shares traded hands during mid-day trading, a decline of 3% from the average session volume of 156,406 shares.
 The stock had previously closed at C$0.10.

 CANEX Metals Stock Up 25.0%